Our Leadership Team

 Secretary & Founding Member

 Tamika Otis re-located to Syracuse, NY from Philadelphia in 2003.
-A self-proclaimed serial entrepreneur and “grant geek”, Tamika currently serves as the Program Manager for KeyBank’s Business Boost & Build program powered by JumpStart, Inc. In this capacity, Tamika is afforded the unique opportunity to leverage her strengths, passions and resources to assist minority and women entrepreneurs in starting or scaling their businesses throughout Upstate NY.
-Tamika is also the Founder of Kabod Consulting which provides grant writing, service delivery upgrades and business advisory services to non-profit organizations and small businesses within marginalized communities.
+A self-proclaimed serial entrepreneur and “grant geek”, Tamika currently serves as the Director for KeyBank’s Business Boost & Build program powered by JumpStart, Inc. In this capacity, Tamika is afforded the unique opportunity to leverage her strengths, passions, network, and resources to assist entrepreneurs of color and women entrepreneurs in starting or scaling their businesses throughout Upstate NY.
+Tamika is also the Founder of Kabod Consulting which provides consultation and training to organizations and corporations with a focus on Diversity, Equity, and Inclusion models and initiatives.
+Kabod also offers Accountability Coaching to aspiring and seasoned leaders.
+She and BWGive Founder, Summer Fitch are partners in Kabod which now has an international reach.
 With a passion for serving underrepresented populations, Tamika has dedicated both her professional and personal life to empowering people to live their best lives.
 Prior to her current position, she served for 10 years as Project Director for the federally-funded Job Corps program administered by the U.S. Dept. of Labor.
-In 2016, Tamika was appointed by the County Executive to her local Youth Board; was a recipient of the 40 Under 40 Latino Rising Stars awarded by the Hispanic Coalition of NY in recognition of her work in communities of color; and graduated from the “Nourishing Tomorrow’s Leaders” board development and diversity training from the Community Foundation of Central New York.
-In 2017, she was also appointed as Secretary to the Leadership Council of the Central NY Women’s Fund whose mission is to empower and recognize the advancement and full participation of women and girls in Central New York through an endowment fund, grants and initiatives.
-Tamika’s motivation in life are her two sons, Christian, 16 and Braylon, 9.
-She enjoys traveling, motivational speaking, singing and writing.
+In 2016, Tamika was appointed by the County Executive to her local Youth Board for which she now serves as Vice President; was a recipient of the 40 Under 40 Latino Rising Stars awarded by the Hispanic Coalition of NY in recognition of her work in communities of color, and graduated from the “Nourishing Tomorrow’s Leaders” board development and diversity training from the Community Foundation of Central New York.
+In 2017, she was also appointed as a member of the Leadership Council of the Central NY Women’s Fund whose mission is to empower and recognize the advancement and full participation of women and girls in Central New York through an endowment fund, grants, and initiatives.
+Tamika is a sought-after subject matter expert and speaker around the areas of entrepreneurship, DEI, Social Justice, Racial Equity, Building Inclusive Workforces and Ecosystems, and more.
+Tamika’s motivation in life are her two sons, Christian, 18, and Braylon, 11.
+She enjoys traveling, motivational speaking, singing, and writing.

 Jacqueline T. Ferguson